oanguenot/webrtcmetrics/README.md

   refreshEvery: 3000,   // Optional.
 Refresh every 3 seconds
   startAfter: 5000,     // Optional.
 Start collecting stats after 5 seconds
   stopAfter: 30000,     // Optional.
-Stop collecting stats after 30 seconds };
+Stop collecting stats after 30 seconds
+  verbose: true,        // Optional.
+Display verbose logs or not.
+};

 const metrics = new WebRTCMetrics(configuration);
 ```

-As defined in that sample, 3 parameters can be configured:
+As defined in that sample, the following parameters can be configured:

 - `refreshEvery`: Number.
 Contains the number of milliseconds to wait before collecting a new set of statistics.
 Default value is **2000**.

 - `startAfter`: Number.
 Contains the duration to wait before collecting the first set of statistics.
 Default value is equals to 0 for starting immediately.

 - `stopAfter`: Number.
 Contains the duration before stopping to collect the statistics.
 This duration starts after the `startAfter` duration.
 Default value is **-1** which means that the statistics are collected until the function `stop()` is called.

+- `verbose`: Boolean.
+True for displaying verbose information in the logger. default is **false**.

 _Note:_ The **configuration** parameter is optional.